Kent Karosen: Career

 After graduating from Kenyon College with a Bachelor of Arts in History and extensive study in economics, Karosen went on to become a commercial real estate developer in Kansas City, Missouri.
-In 1991, Karosen joined Cantor Fitzgerald, the Manhattan securities firm.
-He was a partner and managing director and worked closely with the chairman in resolving numerous special situations by utilizing his long-standing expertise in a myriad of business arenas.
-Before working in the office of the chairman, Karosen was instrumental in the development and success of the Securities Lending Desk at Cantor Fitzgerald.
-In 1992, he founded the Intrepid Sea, Air and Space Museum's "Museum Society" where he created the Salute to Freedom Award and dinner, a tradition that has raised over $20 million for the museum.
+In 1991, Karosen joined Cantor Fitzgerald, the Manhattan securities firm, where he developed the Securities Lending Desk and then became partner and managing director.
+In 1992, he founded the Intrepid Sea, Air and Space Museum's "Museum Society," where he created the Salute to Freedom Award and dinner, a tradition that has raised over $20 million for the museum.
 The award has honored leaders such as presidents Reagan, Bush and Clinton; Prime Ministers Thatcher and Rabin and Secretaries Cohen and Powell.

 Cantor Fitzgerald's offices, located on floors 101 to 105 of 1 World Trade Center, were destroyed by the terrorist attacks of September 11, 2001, killing 658 of the company's 960 New York employees.
 On October 1, 2001, Karosen organized a memorial service in New York's Central Park for over 4,000 family members and friends of those killed.
 He continued to put together an annual celebration of life event for the families of Cantor Fitzgerald's victims on the anniversary of the attacks up until his death.